 No guarantees: Investing in stocks, like any financial instrument, involves risk.
 No person or institution can guarantee that you will make a profit.
 Stock prices can also drop quickly, sometimes causing significant losses for investors.

-These benefits and drawbacks do not apply exactly equally to all investors.
-The risks will vary depending on an individual's financial goals, risk tolerance and investment strategy.
-As with any investment, it's important to do your research, diversify your portfolio and research the field as much as you can.
+These benefits and drawbacks do not apply equally to all investors.
+The risks will vary depending on an individual's financial goals, risk tolerance, and investment strategy.
+As with any investment, it's important to do your research, diversify your portfolio, and research the field as much as you can.

-Scalping: With scalping, you hold positions open for a brief time, as little as a few seconds to a few minutes.
+Scalping: I've used this method many times.
+With scalping, you hold positions open for a brief time, as little as a few seconds to a few minutes.
 The intention is to profit from fractionally small price movements.

 Trend-following: With this strategy, traders identify trends in the market and try to understand the direction of the trend.
 Using technical indicators, like moving averages, trendlines or relative strength index (RSI), you can make money from trends.

 Breakout: Skilled traders can come to understand when asset prices break through key support (lower) or resistance (upper) levels.
-Using common technical indicators, such as Bollinger Bands, traders can identify breakouts to help them set trades.
+Using common technical analysis indicators, such as Bollinger Bands and Fibonacci Indicators, traders can identify breakouts to help them set trades.

 Swing trading: If you prefer a gentler trading pace, swing trading could be for you.
 With this type of trading, you would hold an asset for a few days to several weeks, depending on the strength of the trend.